Rumble Doll

 Rumble Doll is the debut full-length album from singer-songwriter Patti Scialfa.
 It features twelve tracks, eleven by Scialfa and one co-written with Mike Campbell.
-It also features a number of guest stars in production and playing roles, namely Mike Campbell and Bruce Springsteen, as well as; Kenny Aronoff, Jim Keltner, Nils Lofgren, Jeff Porcaro and Benmont Tench.
+It also features a number of guest stars in production and playing roles, namely Campbell and Bruce Springsteen, as well as Kenny Aronoff, Jim Keltner, Nils Lofgren, Jeff Porcaro and Benmont Tench.

+Critical reception

-Allmusic's Tim Griggs gave the record 3 of 5 stars, and called it "a slow seduction".
+AllMusic's Tim Griggs called the album "a slow seduction".
 He called the title track "a gem", and praised the production, which he called "low-key compared to 60's girl singers produced by Phil Spector."